aka: Poison Dart

 - In Sandokan, one evil tribe uses poisoned spears.

 - Generally speaking, poisoned weapons were not very commonly used in warfare because it was an unreliable and overly complicated way of killing a person.
 Any injury inflicted with a poisoned weapon is more than likely to bleed out faster than the poison could be absorbed; even if were to be absorbed in sufficient amounts, it would take some time before the effects actually come into play.
 Typically, poisoned weapons were mainly used for hunting, in which case the poison can be given enough time to take hold and debilitate an animal, so that a hunter can catch up and deliver the final blow.
+(For obvious reasons, this requires a poison that is relatively benign and/or destroyed by the heat of cooking.)

 - In exception to the above, poisoning darts and arrows was a fairly common practice in ancient times; in fact, the word toxic comes from the Greek toxikon, a poison made from yew extract for use on arrows (toxa).
 However, this was mainly done to make up for their lack of power and wounding potential: as projectile weapons became more powerful and more deadly, the practice became less and less necessary for warfare.
 Today, the only place where poisoned projectile weapons remain in widespread use is in the Amazon, where local tribes use blowdarts coated in curare to hunt small animals.